Damgaard/dotfiles/README.rst

 -------

 I currently only work in Ubuntu environments of version 12.04 or higher.
-Since I don't work on other Operating systems, it may or may not work on other systems.
+Since I don't work on other operating systems, it may or may not work on other systems.